CQUPTWZX/experts/README.md

   --tau TAU             Temperature for contrastive model.
   --seed SEED           Random seed.
   --wandb               Use wandb for logging.
+  --experts             Number of experts
+  --ta                  If prefix weight ≤ tau , the loss of expert m on the sample will be eliminated.
+  --eta                 Eta is a temperature factor that adjusts the sensitivity of prefix weights.
 ```

 Checkpoints are in `./checkpoints/DATA-NAME`.
 Two checkpoints are kept based on macro-F1 and micro-F1 respectively